TEAMMATES/teammates-ops/community.md

 On top of committer's privileges, core team members:
 * Can label and close any PR as they see fit.
-* Can be assigned or assign themselves to review PRs.
 * Can merge approved PRs reviewed by themselves.

 Core team members are expected to:
 * Contribute (i.e. pledge at least one issue) to almost every release cycle, thereby helping to maintain the project velocity.
   They are also strongly encouraged to pick at least one high priority issue for each release cycle.
-* Respond to community members trying to reach the project team members, e.g. requesting for help or introducing themselves.
+* Respond to community members trying to reach the project team members, e.g. requesting for help.
 * Cover all of [maintainer's duties](maintainer-guide.md).

 Core team members can progress through various ranks, with different duties involved in those ranks.